harmanpreet-singh1/Task-management-project/README.md

 - **Create Multi-board Page:** Implement a page where users can manage multiple boards.
 - **Change Background Color/Image:** Allow users to customize the background of their boards with colors or images.
 - **Create Constant Files:** Extract constants into separate files for better maintainability.
 - **Integrate Chat GPT (Extra):** Optionally integrate a chatbot powered by GPT for additional functionality.
-With this, user will get a summarize view of the board when it opens.
+With this, the user will get a summarized view of the board when it opens.

-## Technologies used 🛠️
-- **React JS**
-- **TypeScript**
-- **React-feather:** For using the icons.
-React-feather has a collection of simply beautiful open source icons.
-- **React Hooks (useReducer and useContext):** Utilized for state management and context sharing within the application.
-In a real-world scenario, multiple providers might be employed, and external state management libraries could be integrated for enhanced functionality and scalability.
-- **HTML Drag and Drop:** Leveraged for implementing drag-and-drop functionality.
-Not used any external library.
-- **CSS-in-JSS:** Styling solution for writing CSS directly in JavaScript files.

 ## Getting Started
 To run the project locally, follow these steps: